 Medical practitioners may only receive gifts of a value not exceeding PLN 100 and which are related to their medical or pharmaceutical practice.
-Those gifts must be clearly marked with elements/ trademarks of the advertising company or product.
+Those gifts cannot be marked with elements/trademarks of the advertising product but they must be clearly marked with a logo or trademark of the company.
 Donation of money is not allowed.